rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

-Next you will configure the Mender Client including to connect to Mender Management Server and Google IOT core with the same private/public key pair.
+Next you will configure the device to connect to Mender Management Server and Google IOT core with the same private/public key pair.

 #### Mender Client Integration - GCP IoT Core and Mender Management Server

 ##### Mender Client Configuration:

-This section outlines the steps to connect the Mender Client (Raspberry Pi3 device) to Google Cloud IoT Core as well as Mender Server with the same public/private key authentication and additionally will deploy an OTA update to the device remotely.
+This section outlines the steps to connect the Mender Client (running on a Raspberry Pi3 device) to Google Cloud IoT Core as well as Mender Server with the same public/private key authentication and additionally will deploy an OTA update to the device remotely.

 Key components you will use in this section are: